hoprnet/RPCh/README.md

 - Create PR with desired changes
 - Wait for automation job to build and upload container
-- Take container hash - easiest from [artifacts registry](https://console.cloud.google.com/artifacts/docker/rpch-375921/europe-west6/rpch?project=rpch-375921)
+- Take container hash - easiest from [artifacts registry](https://console.cloud.google.com/artifacts/docker/hoprassociation/europe-west3/docker-images?project=hoprassociation&supportedpurview=project)
 - Use hash according to deployment instructions for the desired applications further down

 ### Production deployment

 - Checkout latest `main` branch and run `$ yarn changeset version`
 - Execute `$ yarn build` from the root folder
-- If you updated the Exit Node make sure to update [SDK compatibility Version](https://github.com/Rpc-h/RPCh/blob/main/packages/sdk/src/node-selector.ts#L9)
-- If you updated hoprd and want to rely on SDK's relay pathing update [Nodes compatibility Version](https://github.com/Rpc-h/RPCh/blob/main/packages/sdk/src/node-pair.ts#L20)
+- If you updated hoprd and want to rely on SDK's relay pathing update [Nodes compatibility Version](https://github.com/hoprnet/RPCh/blob/main/packages/sdk/src/node-pair.ts#L20)
 - Add changes and make a version commit
 - Tag all applications/packages that you updated and want to deploy
 - Ideally you have now one commit ahead of `origin/main` with all the tags.